-By using nominee shareholder and nominee director you will avoid your name to be visible to general public as a beneficiary of the company through Company Registrar.
+By using nominee shareholder and nominee director you will exclude your name from appearing as Company Director and Company Shareholder.
 Instead, the name of the nominee will be displayed as a director, shareholder or/and secretary.
 You will get General Powers of Attorney that will enable you to conduct business on behalf of your company and sign any documents as you would do if you were director/shareholder yourself.
-Your name will only appear in our Nominee Services Agreement which is an internal document kept in our files and your files.

 Some questions that you might have before registering a company

 Is there a minimum age under which an individual is barred from acting as a company director?

 A director can not be appointed unless they are at least 16 years old.

 Are company directors permitted to give a corporate address or PO Box number as an address?

 A company officer is required to give both their usual residential address (URA) which will not be displayed on the public record and their service address which will be.
 The service address may be a corporate address.
 In either case the addresses given must be a physical location, a PO Box number is unacceptable unless it forms part of a full address.